 I completed my PhD in 2013 in the environmental science lab at Melbourne Uni, supervised by Prof Mark Burgman (environmental risk analysis) and Dr Fiona Fidler (cognitive psychology).
 You can read more about this on the PhD Research tab.

 Generally, I am interested in improving judgements and decision making in data-poor domains that rely heavily on experts, particularly risk analysis, environmental science and Natural Resource Management.
 However, my research is informed by cognitive psychology and a little bit of philosophy, and has application across many disciplines that use subjective estimation and expert judgement.

 My background is interdisciplinary.
 Primarily, it lies in plant ecology, but I’ve also studied philosophy of science, geography (including GIS) and some social science.
-I’m a regular guest lecturer in the ‘Environmental Risk Assessment’ Masters course at Melbourne Uni, and I’ve guest lectured and tutored the fascinating subject ‘Critical Thinking with Data’, run through Maths and Stats at Melbourne Uni.
-I have an abiding interest in statistical literacy and cognition.
-I’ve also worked for Parks Victoria, and in another life, for Lonely Planet publications, as a cartographer.
+I’m a course coordinator and lecturer in the ‘Environmental Risk Assessment’ Third Year and Masters courses at Melbourne Uni, and I’ve guest lectured and tutored the fascinating subject ‘Critical Thinking with Data’, run through Maths and Stats at Melbourne Uni.
+I’ve also worked in government for Parks Victoria, and in another life, for Lonely Planet publications, as a cartographer.